 An SSDI applicant must affirm they have a disability preventing them from working.
 As such, this affirmation directly contradicts unemployment requirements demanding applicants are willing and able to work.

 While a person may legally apply for benefits with both agencies, they should be mindful that government agencies often share data.
 The inherent conflict of filing for both Michigan SSDI and unemployment benefits may bring into question the applicant’s credibility, resulting in a denial of benefits.

 Nevertheless, when a person applies for both and is approved for both, they must inform Michigan’s Unemployment Department and SSA.
 There is a possibility that unemployment benefits may be reduced, or they may be forced to repay some or all of the benefits received.

 How Can a Michigan SSDI Lawyer Help?

 If you’re thinking of applying for both unemployment and SSDI benefits in Michigan, it’s a good idea to speak with a Michigan SSDI attorney first.

-A qualified SSDI benefits attorney can advise you regarding the guidelines of Michigan unemployment benefits and Michigan SSDI, how to apply for seemingly competing benefits with the least amount of problems, and what legal risks may be associated with applying for benefits from both agencies.
+A qualified SSDI benefits attorney can advise you regarding the guidelines of Michigan unemployment benefits and Michigan SSDI, how to apply for the benefits you can qualify for, and what legal risks may be associated with applying for benefits from both agencies.